 The objectives of the standard have been achieved.
 The proposed Vergola will not add to the height of the approved building.
 The awning is consistent with the prevailing building height and streetscape character of the area.
-The roof form is an open structure, and fits well into the topography of the allotment without adding to the bulk or scale of the building.
+The roof form is an open structure and fits well into the topography of the allotment without adding to the bulk or scale of the building.

-There is no impact in terms of view sharing from adjacent neighbours or public areas.
-The awning has no impact with regard to privacy enjoyed by adjacent properties and maintains adequate sunlight access to the building itself.
+There is no impact in terms of view sharing from adjacent neighbours or public areas and with the awning built over an approved terrace area its add no additional height to the approved building.

+The awning has minimal impact with regard to privacy and solar access enjoyed by adjacent properties.
+It maintains adequate sunlight access to private open spaces and to habitable rooms of the adjacent dwellings.